 How to bet on NBA Rookie of the Year

 These odds refer to the potential payout if the bet is successful.
-So, a $100 bet on Cunningham to be named ROY would profit $200, whereas a $100 bet on a longshot such as James Bouknight (+2800) would profit $2,800 if voters select him after the season.
+So, a $100 bet on Cunningham to be named ROY would profit $500 if you get the best price as of March 17.

 Best NBA betting sites